 - Clinical signs are not usually observed on affected fattening farms.

 - Sudden death.

 - Pigs can be infected by rats, or feed and water contaminated by rats.

 - The clinical disease usually occurs when the number of rats increases to infestation level.

 - It does not seem to spread widely among pigs.

 - Replacement gilts may be infected with pathogenic strains.

-To make a definitive diagnosis, the virus should be isolated and identified, or it must be demonstrated that there is an increase of antibodies in blood samples taken on two separate weeks.
-Encephalomyocarditis can be confused with Aujeszky, parvovirus and PRRS virus, although there are symptoms that differentiate these four infections.
-Encephalomyocarditis virus would be the last on the list of priorities of diagnosis in Europe.
+To make a definitive diagnosis the virus must be isolated and identified or an increase in blood antibodies must be demonstrated in two samples taken in 2 weeks apart.
+Encephalomyocarditis can be confused with Aujeszky, parvovirus, and PRRS virus, although there are symptoms that differentiate these four infections.
+Encephalomyocarditis virus would be the last on the list of diagnostic priorities in Europe.
 It is rare that parvovirus causes abortion or disease in sows or piglets; mummified piglets can be examined for evidence of this infection.

 - There is no treatment.

 - A possible vaccine (its efficacy is not very clear).